acinn-litsem/acinn-litsem.github.io/category/organisation.md

 The selection procedure for the following week will follow three steps:

 - voluntary basis (a student asks to present a paper): this is the preferred option.
-You can ask for any free Tuesday during the semester!
+You can ask for any free lesson during the semester!
-- democracy: if no paper is selected on Tuesday, I will ask people to express their prefered paper by Thursday, and I will assign the presenter.
+- democracy: if no paper is selected, I will ask people to express their prefered paper (or I will suggest papers), and we will assign the presenter and the date.
-- tyranny: if nothing happens by Friday, I will assign a paper and a presenter.
+- tyranny: if nothing happens by the day after the last lesson, I will assign a paper and a presenter.

 ## Paper checklist